Your complete guide to purchase and purchase order management

 Vendor portals give your vendors a secure online space to view their POs and submit invoices — helping to streamline communication and reduce the chance of errors.

-• They can help streamline the procurement process by automating many of the tasks involved — cutting down on errors and saving time and money
+- Streamlining the procurement process by automating tasks helps cut down on errors and saves time and money

-• Vendor portals can provide a central repository for all your vendor information — making it easier to keep track of contracts, invoices, and other important documents
+- Vendor portals can provide a central repository for all your supplier information, making it easier to keep track of contracts, invoices, and other important documents

-• Vendor portals can help build better relationships with your vendors — providing a space for communication and collaboration
+- Vendor portals help build better relationships with your vendors by providing a space for communication and collaboration

 3. Automate PO approvals